franciscoj-londonoh/Exposome-Data-Challenge/README.md

     PCA & Organophosphates
     PCA & Metals

 ## 2. [Deep Learning Modeling](https://github.com/franciscoj-londonoh/Exposome-Data-Challenge/blob/main/Part2_DL_MultiOutput_Regression.ipynb) with Multi-Output Regression (Python - Keras/TensorFlow)

 Instead of using PCA transformation, all variables could be analyzed by using a deep learning approach, modeling the data with the implementation of a Neural Network with Multi-Output Regression.

 ## Conclusions
-PCA implementation allows high dimensionality reduction of the Exposome data that can to use less complex and computing challenging models but some interpretability and partial information could be compromise in this case.
-Deep learning allows the use of massive amount of data with the compromise of having more complex models thus difficult to interpret which could be a challenge in specific contexts.
+PCA implementation allows high dimensionality reduction of the Exposome data that can support the use of less complex and computing challenging models but some interpretability and partial information could be compromise.
+Deep learning approaches can be fed massive amount of data with the compromise of having more complex models thus difficult to interpret, representing a challenge in specific contexts.
 All in all, a compromise is necessary for either proposed approach to handle high dimensionality datasets.
-Which compromise regarding data, computing resources, model complexity and interpretability, should be based on the needed analysis and final application.
+Which compromise should take place regarding data, computing resources, model complexity and interpretability, will be determined on the needed analysis and final application.